anbox-cloud/discourse-docs/howto/instance/create.md

     amc launch <application_id>

-If you want to launch the application in a virtual machine, use the `--vm` flag with the `amc launch` command:

-    amc launch --vm <application_id>

 As argument, provide the ID of the application that you want to launch.

 You can list all available applications with the `amc application ls` command: